Maya social classes

 Ancient Mayan social classes included a complex relationship between elites, including kings and merchants, and commoners.
 The highest ancient Mayan social class included a single centralized leader known as the king or Kʼuhul ajaw, who was most often a man but occasionally a woman.
 The king's power derived from religion and control over resources, and this power was reinforced by other elites, including merchants.
-This faction of ancient Mayan social classes arose when some individuals gained greater access to resources than others, increased internal and external trade, and specialized within the manufacturing and selling of goods.
+This faction of ancient Mayan social classes arose when some individuals gained greater access to resources than others, increased internal and external trade, and specialized in the manufacturing and selling of goods.
 This influx of wealth for subsections of the ancient Mayan population further subdivided the upper and lower classes, and wealth became a source of power for the elites.

 Teleological Evidence

 Classic Mayan material culture may provide possible indicators of social stratification within Classic Mayan society.
-Aspects of housing structure remains, such as the type of building material used during construction and the absence or presence of decoration on the outside on the structure, may indicate the occupant's social standing.
+Aspects of housing structure remain, such as the type of building material used during construction and the absence or presence of decoration on the outside of the structure, may indicate the occupant's social standing.
 For example, the remains of a highly decorated stone structure suggest the occupants had a higher social status than the occupants of a non-decorated thatch structure.
 Furthermore, smaller aspects of material culture such as pottery found within structural remains provide insight into social status.
 A greater variety of pottery associated with ritualistic feasting is more commonly found in superstructures, which may suggest elites had better access to protein sources than non-elites.
 Imported pottery fragments are more commonly found in superstructures than in typical housing structures, suggesting that the Classic Mayan elite had greater access to imported products than commoners.

 Burial placement and type also held great importance in Classic Mayan society.
 As deceased individuals were often buried under or near their homes, house construction further indicates social status.
-Additionally, other burial details, such as the type of burial and associated burial goods provide information about status.
+Additionally, other burial details, such as the type of burial and associated burial goods provide status information.
 Wright and Vásquez (2017) initially classify Classic Mayan burials into commoner and elite burials, which may be further subdivided into simple graves and simple crypts for commoners, and elaborate crypts and underground chambers for members of the elite.
 The presence and type of artifacts uncovered within the burial, which are referred to as grave goods, may also indicate social status and other things.